A business isn’t a business without customer service of some kind.

 With the amount of time that your customer service reps spend speaking to your customers, it goes without saying that they are the ones that know them the best.
 They have, through hours and hours of communication, built up an idea of the kinds of people that are going through your company’s consumer experience.
 Knowing what customers have responded to best and what they’ve responded to negatively will allow your marketing team to market to customers in the most effective way.

 Learning this information and piecing it all together results in what is called a buyer persona - a semi-fictional representation of what the company’s ideal customer is, based on research and data that customer service teams gather.
 Not only is this information crucial in terms of consumer experience, this could also be something that could change the way that the business moves forward.
 When formulating new products, this information helps the company know what their ideal customers are looking for.
-New ideas can be borne out of comments that come from customers, and one comment could lead to a new business idea that pushes the entire enterprise in an entirely new direction.
+New ideas can be born out of comments that come from customers, and one comment could lead to a new business idea that pushes the entire enterprise in an entirely new direction.

 2. Communication Between Teams Can Change Outcomes